9 Top fundraising trends for 2023

 No donor likes a generic thank-you email, or worse, a bland and impersonal request for a donation.
 Fundraisers have increasingly understood this and have taken great strides to make sure that their teams are equipped with the right information needed to make all their donor communications personal and meaningful.

 In practice, this means not only maintaining an up-to-date and relevant donor database but also using the information it contains to extract those relevant details and create personalized communication and requests.
 With more and more people tightening their belts in these precarious times, personalized outreach is more important than ever before, but it is also one of the most time-consuming and difficult jobs on a fundraiser’s plate.
-Fortunately, AI-enabled fundraising software (like Raise from Gravyty) can alleviate some of these pressures by cutting out much of the grunt work involved in personalized outreach.
+Fortunately, AI-powered fundraising software can alleviate some of these pressures by cutting out much of the grunt work involved in personalized outreach.

 Fundraising trend #2: A donor retention strategy is critical for ongoing growth